-This was the name of man, also called Ornan (1 Chr.
-21:15), who was a Jebusite who lived in Jerusalem before it was taken by the Israelites.
+This was the name of Jebusite man, also called Ornan (1 Chronicles 21:15), who lived in the city of Jebus (later called Jerusalem) before it was taken by the Israelites.

 A destroying angel, sent to punish David for his vanity in taking a census of the people, was withheld from his destruction near a threshing-floor belonging to Araunah which was on Mount Moriah.

 Araunah offered it to David as a free gift (donation), together with the oxen and the threshing equipment; but the king insisted on purchasing it at its full price (2 Samuel 24:24; 1 Chronicles 21:24-25), for, according to the law of sacrifices, he could not offer to God what cost him nothing.